yoctotta-softwares/optical-perceptron/README.md

 A novel optical neural network architecture that encodes learnable weights as physical angles of frequency-selective optical elements.
 This enables **non-volatile weight storage** and potential for **continuous online learning** in optical hardware.

+---

+## Plain English Summary

+**What if computers could think using light instead of electricity?**

+Today's AI systems like ChatGPT run on computer chips that use electricity flowing through billions of tiny switches.
+This works, but it's slow (electrons move sluggishly compared to light) and uses enormous amounts of energy (those switches get hot).

+This project proposes a different approach: **build AI that runs on light**.

+### The Core Idea

+Imagine a piece of colored glass.
+Tilt it one way, and red light passes through easily.
+Tilt it another way, and the red light gets blocked.
+This simple physical fact—that tilting a filter changes how much light gets through—is the foundation of our entire system.

+In a normal AI, the "brain" is made of millions of numbers called "weights" that determine how the system responds to inputs.
+These weights are stored as electrical signals that vanish the moment you cut the power.

+In our optical AI, **the weights are physical angles**.
+Each piece of optical glass is mounted on a tiny motor.
+The angle of each piece IS the weight.
+Turn off the power, and the angles stay exactly where they are—the AI remembers everything without using any electricity.

+### Why This Matters

+1. **Speed**: Light travels at 300,000 kilometers per second.
+Once you set up the optical system, the AI's thinking happens literally at the speed of light.

+2. **Energy**: Regular AI chips burn through electricity to flip billions of switches.
+Our optical approach uses passive glass and filters—they just sit there letting light through.
+No switching, no wasted energy.

+3. **Learning on the fly**: Because the weights are just angles, the AI can learn new things by simply tilting its optical components.
+No need to retrain everything from scratch on a supercomputer.

+### What We Built

+We created a computer simulation that proves this concept works.
+Our simulated optical system successfully learned basic logic (AND, OR, NOT operations) and even solved the classic "XOR problem" that stumped early AI researchers in the 1960s.

+We also built a simple version of the same technology that powers modern AI assistants—a "transformer" architecture—where 87% of the computation happens optically.

+### What's Next

+The simulation works.
+Now someone needs to build the real thing.
+We're looking for collaborators with optics labs, laser equipment, and photonics expertise to take this from simulation to reality.

+**This is open source and freely available for anyone to build upon.**

+---

 **Includes: Optical Perceptron + Optical Transformer (87% optical compute)**

 ## 🔑 Key Idea